Absorption cross section

-Absorption cross section is a measure for the probability of an absorption process.
-More generally, the term cross section is used in physics to quantify the probability of a certain particle-particle interaction, e.g., scattering, electromagnetic absorption, etc. (Note that light in this context is described as consisting of particles, i.e., photons.)
+In physics, absorption cross-section is a measure of the probability of an absorption process.
+More generally, the term cross-section is used in physics to quantify the probability of a certain particle-particle interaction, e.g., scattering, electromagnetic absorption, etc. (Note that light in this context is described as consisting of particles, i.e., photons.)
+A typical absorption cross-section has units of cm2⋅molecule−1.
 In honor of the fundamental contribution of Maria Goeppert Mayer to this area, the unit for the two-photon absorption cross section is named the "GM".
 One GM is 10−50 cm4⋅s⋅photon−1.

 In the context of ozone shielding of ultraviolet light, absorption cross section is the ability of a molecule to absorb a photon of a particular wavelength and polarization.
-Analogously, in the context of nuclear engineering it refers to the probability of a particle (usually a neutron) being absorbed by a nucleus.
+Analogously, in the context of nuclear engineering, it refers to the probability of a particle (usually a neutron) being absorbed by a nucleus.
 Although the units are given as an area, it does not refer to an actual size area, at least partially because the density or state of the target molecule will affect the probability of absorption.
 Quantitatively, the number $dN$ of photons absorbed, between the points $x$ and $x + dx$ along the path of a beam is the product of the number $N$ of photons penetrating to depth $x$ times the number $n$ of absorbing molecules per unit volume times the absorption cross section $\sigma$: